 Who is a consumer?

 A Consumer means any person who has purchased products or services for his/her personal use (not for commercial purpose or resale).
-However, a person bought goods or services for self-employment is also considered as a consumer.
+However, a person who bought goods or services for self-employment is also considered a consumer.
 Similarly, a person might himself have not purchased the item but who uses the same with the approval of the buyer is also a consumer.

 Who can file the case and represent at the consumer court?